-Not really unintentionally funny so much as unintentionally cute; the dog demon forms of Sesshomaru and his and Inuyasha's father can come off as this rather than threatening due to the rather feminine-looking dog ears.
+Narm: The dog demon forms of Sesshomaru and his and Inuyasha's father can come off as more cute than scary due to the rather feminine-looking dog ears.

 One-Scene Wonder: Due to the long nature of the series, several characters whose prominence is in one arc and never appear again are this, including an old exorcist woman from the Demon head arc, several possible Ship Tease interests and a great deal of demons and villains whose traits are as or more so interesting than the main villain and his overall scheme; most particularly the Band of Seven

 Kagome and Kikyou both come in for quite a bit of hate from different ends of the fandom, most of it grounded in their mutually exclusive cases of Die for Our Ship.